terrestris/shogun-legacy/README.md

 ### Checking visually

 Now you can visit http://localhost:8080/SHOGun/ with you favorite web browser an you should be greeted with very basic login page.
 Try to log in as user `terrestris` with the password `xxxx`.
-On the top of the page you should now see a notce, that you are logged in with the role 'ROLE_SUPERADMIN'.
+On the top of the page you should now see a notice, that you are logged in with the role 'ROLE_SUPERADMIN'.